nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3.3 Products

-*MyInsuRec* also includes the ability for you to define your products to track products your clients might have purchased.
+*MyInsuRec* also includes the ability for you to define your products to track products your clients have purchased.

 You can do product-specific tasks such as: